nikithasadananda/ms-script/README.md

 ## 🧩 Script Functions

 ### `Disable-USBDevice`
-Disables a USB device by its name using `Get-PnpDevice` and `Disable-PnpDevice`.
+Disables a USB device by its name using 'pnputil'.

 ### `Put-SystemToSleep`
 Disables hibernation and puts the system into sleep using `rundll32`.